youngyangyang04/PowerVim/README.md

 gg              // Go to top of file
 :echo           // Print variables in vim
 :call           // Call vimshell function
+:%!xxd          // View the assembly code for this file
 ```

 ## Complicated shortcuts